-It is strongly recommended that you consult with your assigned SCJ advisor, while you are working towards fulfilling the requirements for full admission.
+It is strongly recommended that you consult with your assigned Journalism & Media advisor, while you are working towards fulfilling the requirements for full admission.

-All students pursuing a Bachelor of Science in Communication, regardless of major, are advised by an advisor in the School of Communication + Journalism.
+All students pursuing a Bachelor of Science in Communication, regardless of major, are advised by an advisor in the Lee Caplin School of Journalism & Media.

 7. How can I find out the requirements for my major?

-Students who are interested in a particular major should see an SCJ advisor for information on exact requirements in order to become admissible into the major.
+Students who are interested in a particular major should see a Journalism & Media advisor for information on exact requirements in order to become admissible into the major.
 However, for general information, students can refer to the university catalog.

 8. Who can help me decide on a major?